 The clocked ticked away on the cloture motion as the Senate addressed Hickenlooper’s package of amendments.
 With voting complete (one amendment passed, two failed), another obstacle to cloture was gone.
 All that remained was the filibuster.
 At 7:38 p.m. on June 9, Senator Robert C. Byrd took the floor.
 He had in his hand an 800-page speech laying out all the reasons why the Senate should not invoke cloture.
 For 14 hours and 13 minutes, Byrd dissected the bill, laying out his arguments against passage.
 Reporters called it the “last gasp” of the filibuster.

 The debate of the civil rights bill had occupied the Senate continuously for 60 working days, including 7 Saturdays.
 As Byrd yielded the floor just before 10:00 a.m. on June 10, the chamber filled beyond capacity.
 Senators sat at their desks.
 Former senators, House members, and other guests squeezed into the limited standing space at the back of the chamber.
 Visitors packed the galleries.
 Outside the Capitol, queued among the news cameras and microphones, hundreds more gathered, hoping for a glimpse of the dramatic proceedings inside the Senate Chamber.
-It was a scene reminiscent of the Senate’s Golden Age of the 19th century.
+It was a scene reminiscent of the Senate during the first half of the 19th century.

 The 1964 Civil Rights Act would provide protection of voting rights, ban discrimination in public facilities, and establish equal employment opportunity as the law of the land.
 An earlier version of this bill had first been proposed by Charles Sumner in 1870.
 Now, nearly a century later, it was on the verge of passing one of its most difficult hurdles along the road to enactment.
 The bill managers, Humphrey and Kuchel, along with their leaders, believed they had secured the 67 votes required to invoke cloture and force a vote on the historic bill.
 Only the roll call could confirm that hope.